pax/pax.github.io/knols/google-sheets-api-cms.md

+# Scripts to read/interact with Google Sheets stored data

 - [Sheety](https://sheety.co/) - Turn your Google Sheet into an API
 - [Stein](https://github.com/SteinHQ/Stein) - Use Google Sheets as your no-setup database
 - [Tabletop.js](https://github.com/jsoma/tabletop) takes a Google Spreadsheet and makes it easily accessible through js